djalbat/occam-styles/README.md

 ## Introduction

 This package contains colour definitions together with user interface and syntax schemes.
-It also contains various images, both in native and JSX form.
+It also contains various images, in either native or JSX form.
 A distribution of [FiraCode](https://github.com/tonsky/FiraCode) is also included.

 There is a small example application to view the images in JSX form.